steemit/smt-whitepaper/smt-manual/manual.md

 Next we define the *unit ratio* as the relative rate at which `token_unit` are issued as `steem_unit` are contributed.
 So to match the specification of 6 ALPHA per 1 STEEM, we need to issue 1000 ALPHA-units per STEEM-unit.
-Therefore the unit ratio of this TGE is 1000.
+Therefore the unit ratio of this ITO is 1000.
 This unit ratio is placed in the `min_unit_ratio` and `max_unit_ratio` fields of the `smt_capped_generation_policy` data structure: